M-Badger/Py_Mandelbrot/README.md

 Two optimisations are introduced in order to i;prove calculation performance
 1. Multitasking using 'ProcessPoolExecutor' from 'concurrent.futures'
-2. Caching the translation of iteration results into colours to avoid identical repeat calls to matplotlib interpolation code
+2. Caching the translation of iteration results into colours to avoid identical repeat calls to matplotlib interpolation code Performance improvement of 10x was seen in limited testing (single machine)

 ### v 1.0 Precision
 The Mandelbrot algorithm uses the Python 'Decimal' class in place of the 'float' class to improve floating point calculation precision
 **Calculation times are significantly increased**

+### v1.1 mpmath
+The Mandelbrot algorithm is modified to use the *mpmath* library (real and complex floating-point arithmetic with arbitrary precision).
+No significant performance improvement was observed in limited testing

 ## License
 Copyright (C) 2025  Mike Conroy